 Background Today’s advanced analytics applications run on more datasets that ever before.
 The locations of where data “lands” is becoming more dispersed.
 And the separation of compute and storage in modern environments lends well to running on these distributed datasets.
 Data can be stored in a remote location from the compute, such as in a … Continued

-This webinar gives a quick overview of Alluxio and the use cases it powers for Spark/Presto in Kubernetes and how to set up to run in Kubernetes.
+In this on demand tech talk we’ll give a quick overview of Alluxio and the use cases it powers for Spark/Presto in Kubernetes.
+We’ll show you how to set up Alluxio and Spark/Presto to run in Kubernetes as well.

 We will introduce the key new features and enhancements such as: Support for hyper-scale data workloads, Machine learning and deep learning workloads, and Better storage abstraction.